Code-Institute-Submissions/Milestone-project3-4/README.md

 * Add recipe
   * The user fills in the form and pushes submit.
 Then a new recipe appears in MongoDB
-  * When the user pushes the plus sign, a new add ingredient or preparation step field appears
+  * When the user pushes the buttons on top, ingredient or preparation field appears or dissapears
-  * When clicking the minus, the add ingredient/add preparation step is removed
+  * All fields are required, so empty fields are not allowed

 **Result**: As expected.
+It is however possible to use blankspaces only and submit a recipe.

 * Edit recipe
-  * The current name of the dish and the additional comments appears
+  * The current recipe appears
-  * If updating, the user has to enter all the ingredients again, with the new ingredients
+  * Test the add and remove buttons
   * When pressing submit, the recipe is updated in MongoDb
   * Otherwise the form should work as the add recipe form